SEO Isn’t a Game of Constant Reinvention

 Quality Content is Still the Cornerstone

 Never has there been an update from Google that has ever changed the importance or value of clear, helpful, and relevant content.
-If your website’s content is answering the questions your audience is asking, providing information and resources your audience finds valuable and impactful in their lives, and presenting it all in an easy to read format – you’re doing SEO the right way.
+If your website and digital marketing content is answering the questions your audience is asking, providing information and resources your audience finds valuable and impactful in their lives, and presenting it all in an easy to read format – you’re doing SEO the right way.
 I see no reason to believe that quality content won’t be the cornerstone of SEO anytime soon.

 Keywords Are Still Key